raulmoyareyes/own-site-deprecated/README.md

  - PostCSS and CSSNext packages.
  - Browsers config file.
  - Pass the environment in the build script is mandatory.
+ - Install cypress to e2e test with cucumber syntax.
  - All dependencies updated.

 In the future
  - Use Redux
  - Use SSR
- - Install cypress to e2e test